Menu

 Tracer Gas Containments

 Using a dispersion device, we release a tracer gas like sulfur hexafluoride inside the fume hood.
-The performance of the hood is determined by measuring the concentration of the tracer gas the breathing zone.
+The performance of the hood is determined by measuring the concentration of the tracer gas in the breathing zone.

 Cross-Draft Testing

-A fume hood's effectiveness is dependent on the environment of the fume hood.
-If there are drafts in this space, they can create turbulent air pockets and the draw the contaminants from the hoods.
+A fume hood’s effectiveness is dependent on the environment of the fume hood.
+If there are drafts in this space, they can create turbulent air pockets and draw the contaminants from the hoods.
 Cross-draft testing mitigates this risk.

 Airflow Smoke Pattern Testing